Russia's alleged 'vacuum bomb' use in Ukraine highlights weapons race with the US

-Russia and the USA have each used thermobaric weapons in earlier conflicts and have been in a decades-long race to refine the artillery, however Russia’s alleged deployment of the so-called “vacuum bomb” on Ukrainian forces has prompted widespread backlash and fears that it will likely be used on civilians.
+(NEW YORK) — Russia and the USA have each used thermobaric weapons in earlier conflicts and have been in a decades-long race to refine the artillery, however Russia’s alleged deployment of the so-called “vacuum bomb” on Ukrainian forces has prompted widespread backlash and fears that it is going to be used on civilians.

 Oksana Markarova, Ukraine’s ambassador to the USA, was the primary to publicly accuse Russia of launching a thermobaric weapon on Ukrainian forces, killing 70 troopers.